Skip to main content

 Senior Research Scientist, Vancouver Prostate Centre

 Dr. Wyatt is an associate professor in Urologic Sciences at the University of British Columbia, Canada.
-He is a senior research scientist at the Vancouver Prostate Centre and also cross-appointed at BC Cancer.
+He is a senior research scientist at the Vancouver Prostate Centre and a senior scientist at BC Cancer.
 Dr. Wyatt has a DPhil in genetics from the University of Oxford.

 His research goals are to identify associations between genomic alterations and patient outcomes in metastatic prostate and bladder cancer, and to translate these findings into clinical biomarkers.